dotlenter/gucci.io/README.md

 # Gucci Messenger

-A secure Messaging web app made in PHP.
+A secure Messaging web app made in JavaScript and PHP.

 ## Features